ThibaultCallia/battery-calcs/batteryCalcs/README.md

         supplyCharge: Daily supply charge of grid connection
         productionConservatism: A % conservatism we use in the Google API fallback calcs

+    batteryRebatesData:
+        BRCNLF: net loss factor (needed for rebate calc)
+        BRCConstant: constant (needed for rebate calc)
+        BRCValue: spot price of one rebate

     selfConsumptionArray:
         This 2D array represents the reference data we're using as a basis for the calcs.

+    batterySizeTable:
+        This is an object representing the reference table for optimal battery size vs advised size
+        NOTE: in the shared excel a  more recent version has been created.

     self consumption jSON:
         Non-used JSON representing the same data